distancify/handbook/standard-operating-proceedures/the-distancify-model.md

 Tasks are useful in order for the team to find capacity bottlenecks.
 They are also useful when having multiple team members cooperate on the same story.
 Sometimes a story might need graphical design and implementation done by two separate members.

 Acceptance tests work items are also created and added to the board.
-These serves to track the completion of the actual requirements aggreed to with the customer.
+These serves to track the completion of the actual requirements agreed to with the customer.

 Once a story is complete, the responsible team member records a short demo explaining how the system works and how it now delivers the value described by the user story.

 By the end of the sprint, all acceptance criterias should be passing.
 This should be proved by either an automatic test or a documented manual test.
+Detailed information on how to submit test results can be found in the [Submit Test Results](submit-test-results.md) article.

 Once the sprint ends, the new specifications are merged into the project's spec repo's master branch.

 ### Deployment

 Demos should be handed to the POT and the customer's stakeholders.
-If the customer has one, the new features should be deployed to a staging environment.
+If the customer has one, the new features should be deployed to a staging environment, where exploratory testing is done under the responsibility of the POT.
 The delivered user stories are invoiced as part of closing the sprint.
 Should there be any bugs after the sprint is closed, Distancify will fix them free of charge.

 The customer then decides when the features should be deployed to production.